 Baruch ata Ado-noi Elo-heinu melech ha-olam, Shi-asa nee-seem la-avo-seinu, Baya-meem ha-haim baz-man ha-zeh.

-Blessed are You, the Lord our God, King of the universe, Who made miracles for our forefathers, in those days at this season.
+Blessed are You, the Lord our God, King of the universe, who made miracles for our forefathers in those days of this season.

 This blessing is said on the first night only.

 Baruch ata Ado-noi Elo-heinu melech ha-olam, Sheh-he-che-yanu vi-kee-yimanu Vi-hee-gee-yanu laz-man ha-zeh.